shortstheory/dtn-unetstack/README.md

 #### DtnBeacon

 The Beacon is a part of the DTNAgent.
 Its task is to periodically send a message to advertise the existence of a node to all neighbors by sending a BeaconReq with the Recipient set to the DTNAgent.
+In response an Agent can send a Message with Performative AGREE if it is ready to start receiving files.

 The BeaconReq should also some way of informing other nodes about which ReliableLinks are available on the node.
 Neighboring nodes can use this information to decide the best Link to send a DatagramReq on.